Animation

 A B2B comparison of 2D and 3D animation for SaaS, hardware, product launches, and sales enablement.

-For B2B teams choosing between 2D and 3D, the decision should not start with style.
+For B2B teams choosing between 2D and 3D animation, the decision should not start with style.
 It should start with buyer uncertainty.
 Which format removes more doubt from the person evaluating the product?

 The simple difference

-2D animation is usually best for explaining ideas, workflows, categories, and systems.
+2D animation is usually best for explaining ideas, workflows, categories, and abstract systems.
 3D animation is usually best for showing products, mechanisms, materials, scale, and physical behavior.
-Both can convert.
-The better choice is the one that makes the offer easier to believe.

 Where 2D wins

-2D is strong when the product is abstract.
-SaaS platforms, AI workflows, data movement, security concepts, and service processes often benefit from a simplified visual language.
-You can remove interface clutter, guide attention, and turn invisible steps into a clear sequence.
+2D is the stronger choice when the product is abstract.
+SaaS platforms, AI workflows, data movement, security concepts, compliance processes, and service workflows often benefit from a simplified visual language that guide attention and remove the clutter of a real interface.

 Where 3D wins